“SIS will aim to develop an organisational culture in which complaints are encouraged and welcomed.”

 SIS has discretion to extend these time limits where it would have been unreasonable for the complaint to have been made earlier and where it is still possible to investigate the facts.

-In order that a member of staff or sessional worker may be thanked and good practice shared with other colleagues, it is equally important for SIS to receive feedback when employed SIS staff or contracted sessional workers have delivered a high standard of service.
+In order that a member of staff or linguists may be thanked and good practice shared with other colleagues, it is equally important for SIS to receive feedback when employed SIS staff or contracted linguists have delivered a high standard of service.
 If service providers and service users wish to commend and/or compliment an individual they can do so by writing directly to SIS offices.

 Objectives and Principles of the Complaints Policy